-- Abstract submission is scheduled to open in April and close on 2 September, at 00:00 AM EST.
+- Abstract submission is open until Tuesday, 3 September, at 12:00 PM EST.

 We encourage you to submit abstracts on your research in this field.